sEbi3/UnitedCallouts/README.md

 ### Want to stay up to date?
 * UnitedCallouts has a version control system to let you know when UnitedCallouts or LSPDFR has been updated.<br>
   * You can still play with UnitedCallouts on your own risk.
-It's always recommended to update to the latest build.<br>
+It's always recommended to update to the latest build that is available.<br>
   * UnitedCallouts may have issues when LSPDFR gets an update that change parts of it's API.<br><br>